nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 lang: en
 ---

-> [!NOTE]
->
-> **Translation of this English version is in progress.**

-# Implementing file read and write operations

-Now that we can read and write to the disk, let's implement file operations.
+You've done a great job so far!
+You've implemented a process, a shell, memory mangement, and a disk driver.
+Let's finish up by implementing a file system.

-## Tar file system
+## `tar(1)` as file system

-In this book, we'll take an interesting approach to implementing a file system: using a tar file as our file system.
+In this book, we'll take an interesting approach to implement a file system: using a tar file as our file system.

-Tar files are archive files that can contain multiple files.
-They include file contents, filenames, creation dates, and other information necessary for a file system.
-Compared to common file system formats like FAT or ext2, tar files have a much simpler data structure.
-Additionally, you can manipulate the file system image using the familiar tar command, making it an ideal file format for educational purposes.
+Tar is an archive format that can contain multiple files.
+It contains file contents, filenames, creation dates, and other information necessary for a file system.
+Compared to common file system formats like FAT or ext2, tar has a much simpler data structure.
+Additionally, you can manipulate the file system image using the  tar command which you are already familiar with.
+Isn't it an ideal file format for educational purposes?

-## Creating a disk image
+## Create a disk image (tar file)

 Let's start by preparing the contents of our file system.
 Create a directory called `disk` and add some files to it.
 Name one of them `hello.txt`: